Swarthmore has committed to becoming a Zero Waste campus in our efforts to reduce environmental harm and promote just and sustainable systems.

 The College’s Zero Waste Working Group leads the College’s operational and educational efforts to achieve our waste targets.
 In the 2016-2017 academic year, the Zero Waste Working Group commissioned an initial report to summarize the status of campus integrated waste management.

-A secondary plan is expected to be released in 2020 that will establish robust targets and metrics for reduction, diversion, and the social justice components of our work.
+A secondary plan is expected to be released that will establish robust targets and metrics for reduction, diversion, and the social justice components of our work.

 - Waste Characterization Studies